AusDTO/gov-au-ui-kit/README.md

 #### Naming

-(Stollen almost entirely from the [18F Frontend Guide](https://pages.18f.gov/frontend/css-coding-styleguide/naming/).)
+(Stolen almost entirely from the [18F Frontend Guide](https://pages.18f.gov/frontend/css-coding-styleguide/naming/).)

 * HTML elements should be in lowercase
 * Classes should be in lowercase